-- 5 tudents in the LPN program must have a grade of 77% or better Е tudents in the LPN program who fall below the grade of 77% for any course (General ducation, PNC courses) average, including nursing test scores, will meet with the program directors and review the Academic Probation Form.
-The student and faculty will work together to identify barriers and create a time-ensitive, measurable plan for academic success. s [·] tudents in PNC 2 and PNC 3 who are placed on Academic Probation will attend Friday tudy hall (1000-1430) until grades in each course are at or above passing (77%).
-If at any time after this achievement grades drop below passing, the student will be nandated to attend Friday from 1000-1430 until grades improve. tudent will meet weekly with one or both LPN program directors to monitor progress and facilitate success. □ S tudents placed on Academic Probation will remain so until the end of the semester. □ A cademic Dishonesty or Plagiarism □ U Insafe or unprofessional conduct
+□ Students in the LPN program must have a grade of 77% or better

+- □ Students in the LPN program who fall below the grade of 77% for any course (General Education, PNC courses) average, including nursing test scores, will meet with the program directors and review the Academic Probation Form. - □ The student and faculty will work together to identify barriers and create a timesensitive, measurable plan for academic success. - Students in PNC 2 and PNC 3 who are placed on Academic Probation will attend Friday study hall (1000-1430) until grades in each course are at or above passing (77%).
+If at any time after this achievement grades drop below passing, the student will be mandated to attend Friday from 1000-1430 until grades improve. - □ Student will meet weekly with one or both LPN program directors to monitor progress and facilitate success. - □ Students placed on Academic Probation will remain so until the end of the semester. - □ Academic Dishonesty or Plagiarism - Unsafe or unprofessional conduct